All our actions and thoughts have an impact. It doesn’t matter how tiny they are! We have to embody this ideal and stop waiting for changes to come.

 And as we say, everything starts at home… 😉

-2. Learn about psychology and cognitive bias that control us
+- 2. Learn about psychology and cognitive biases that control us

 What’s cool about it, is that it won’t even take your time!
 You can choose to share your computer power during your sleep for example!